dev-nowornet/Laravel-5.8-Complete-Installation-Cloud9-C9/README.md

 ## TWO - install Laravel 5.7 environement and app

-Copy paste this command in one line on the cloud9 workspace console:
+Use this command in one line on the cloud9 workspace console:
-(in one line!)

 ` wget "https://raw.githubusercontent.com/dev-nowornet/Laravel-5.7-Complete-Installation-Cloud9-C9/master/laravel.sh" && bash laravel.sh `